 - You’re thankless.
 Whether your husband has put in major overtime at work or spent his entire long-weekend building you that backyard deck you want, you take his efforts for granted and fail to show appreciation for anything he does for you or your family.

 - You’re –yawn— boring.
 You don’t have any interests or hobbies outside the marriage or home (and no, Facebook isn’t a hobby).
 That makes you predictable and bland company who never has anything interesting to add to a conversation.
 You should, to put it plainly, get a life.

 Ouch, right?
 Yes, it hurts.
-It also scares me, not just as a relationship coach but also as a wife.
+It also scares me, not just as a marriage author and conflict specialist, but also as a wife.
 There have definitely been times in my marriage that I’ve seen my own behaviour reflected in these eight complaints.
 There have been times I’ve listened to a male client use this kind of language or describe his wife in this way and secretly thought, “Yikes!
 He’s describing how I’ve been acting lately!”

 Despite how nasty and disrespectful these complaints sound, they therefore provide a valuable service to those who are willing to listen and learn, instead of just getting mad.
 These complaints let you know – without pulling any punches – what behaviours to avoid like the plague if you want your husband to treat you like the amazing woman you are.

 If you’re worried that the passion in your marriage is starting to subside, don’t panic.
 Instead, take a good, hard look at your own behaviour.
 I’m not saying you have to be Mrs. Sunshine all day every day or that you can’t ever have a bad day.
 What I am saying is that you have the power to bring more positivity and romance into your marriage.
 How can you make your husband feel more appreciated and desired?
 How can you build him up as a loving, competent parent?
 How can you make him happy?